-Join Paul F. Aubin for an in-depth discussion in this video Using the exercise files, part of Advanced Modeling in Revit Architecture.
+Join Paul F. Aubin for an in-depth discussion in this video Using the exercise files, part of Revit Architecture: Advanced Modeling.

 If you're a Premium member of the lynda.com Online Training Library you have access to the exercise files used throughout this title.
 I've placed the Exercise Files here on my Desktop, and you'll see that they are organized into folders that correspond to the various chapters.
 We have a chapter for each folder and in those Chapter folders you'll find the files that I reference throughout the various movies.
 In addition, we've provided finished versions of many of the movies in a Finished Files folder, also organized in the same Chapter folders, and finally a couple of the files require Revit links, you'll find those here in the Links folder.